The Appropriate Roles for Equity and Efficiency in a Progressive Individual Income Tax

 There are several explanations for the intense focus on efficiency and reduced emphasis on equity.
 Predictions of efficiency gains from low individual income tax rates appear more certain than equity gains from progressive tax rates.
 Efficiency gains seem measurable, while equity gains appear intangible and unquantifiable.
 In addition, distributive justice, which underlies and shapes tax equity, exists in many abstract forms, some of which may not require progressive tax rates.

-This article argues, however, that the emphasis on efficiency is misplaced.
-Inequality imposes measurable costs on the health, social wellbeing and intergenerational mobility of our citizens, as well as on our democratic process, which are corroborated by significant empirical analysis.
+This Article argues, however, that the emphasis on efficiency is misplaced.
+Inequality imposes measurable costs on the health, social well-being, and intergenerational mobility of our citizens, as well as on our democratic process.
+This is corroborated by significant empirical analysis.

 Keywords: Tax Policy, Tax Equity, Efficiency, Inequality, Progressive Income Tax Rates